 BYOM: stands for "bring your own machine," referring to the Infernal Machines that are required to unlock Uber bosses (see: 'Machine' and 'Uber').
 Originated from the phrase "BYOB," which stands for "bring your own beer."

-CE: short for "Collector's Edition," a premium version of Diablo III that comes with a variety of limited supply goods such as a game soundtrack, art book, behind-the-scenes DVD, and the collector's only items Angel Wings (fancy aesthetic bonus for player characters), Bottled Cloud dye and Bottled Smoke dye.
+CE: short for "Collector's Edition," a premium version of Diablo III that comes with a variety of limited supply goods such as a game soundtrack, art book, mouse pad, behind-the-scenes DVD, Diablo II and Diablo II: Lord of Destruction, and the collector's only items Angel Wings (fancy aesthetic bonus for player characters), Bottled Cloud dye and Bottled Smoke dye.
+For the expansion, Reaper of Souls, the Collector’s Edition includes a game soundtrack, art book, mouse pad, behind-the-scenes DVD, in addition to a pet Spectral Hound (for aesthetics only) and three additional in-game character slots.

-Chant's: or "Chanto's," short for the "Chantodo" set of items that involve the Chantodo's Will wand (see: 'lollipop') and Chantodo's Force source, items exclusive to the wizard class.
+Chant's: or "Chanto's," short for the "Chantodo" set of items that involve the Chantodo's Will wand and Chantodo's Force source, items exclusive to the wizard class.

 COB: short for "Cloud of Bats," a rune for the witch doctor spell, Firebats.
 See: 'Bats WD.'